Composite Short-path Nonadiabatic Holonomic Quantum Gates: PHYSICAL REALIZATION

 In Fig. \ref{Fig8}(a), we show the coupling configuration for realizing the two-qubit quantum gate with Rydberg atoms.
-The qubit-states are represented by two long-lived hyperfine ground states $|0\rangle$ and $|1\rangle$, which can be manipulated by an optical Raman transition or a microwave field \cite{xia2015, Saffman2016}.
-The state $|0\rangle$ of the control atom is coherently coupled to the Rydberg state $|r\rangle$ by a focused laser fields with Rabi frequency $\Omega_{\rm c}(t)$ in a resonant way.
-For the target atom, $|0\rangle$ ($|1\rangle$) is coupled to $|r\rangle$ with Rabi frequency $\Omega_S(t) (\Omega_P(t) )$ and detuning $\Delta'(t)$. $V$ is the Rydberg-Rydberg-interaction (RRI) strength depending on the interatomic distance and the principal quantum number $n$ of the involved Rydberg states.
-By these settings, the total Hamiltonian in two qubit system is given by
+The qubit states are represented by two long-lived hyperfine ground states $|0\rangle$ and $|1\rangle$, which can be manipulated by an optical Raman transition or a microwave field \cite{xia2015, Saffman2016}.
+The state $|0\rangle$ of the control atom is coherently coupled to the Rydberg state $|r\rangle$ by a focused laser field with Rabi frequency $\Omega_{\rm c}(t)$ in a resonant way.
+For the target atom, $|0\rangle$ ($|1\rangle$) is coupled to $|r\rangle$ with Rabi frequency $\Omega_S(t) [\Omega_P(t) ]$ and detuning $\Delta'(t)$. $V$ is the Rydberg-Rydberg interaction (RRI) strength depending on the interatomic distance and the principal quantum number $n$ of the involved Rydberg states.
+By these settings, the total Hamiltonian in two-qubit system is given by